 - It’s easy to get into an “all or nothing” mindset when it comes to doing readings.
 Some students think of the reading for a course as one big assignment and do it or don’t.
-But, often there are multiple readings assigned, and even a textbook chapter can be thought of in terms of (more or less) relevant subsections which can be divided up.
+But, often there are multiple readings assigned, and even a textbook chapter can be thought of in terms of (more or less) relevant subsections which can be divided up and prioritized.
 Additionally, when reading non-fiction material, I suggest you think of reading in “layers” or depths.
 Thinking of your assigned texts as one undifferentiated assignment all of which must be read at a deep level is daunting and can be a barrier to getting started.
 Instead, start by reading at the top or “surface” level of ALL the texts and then make decisions about which texts you’ll read in greater depth and at what layer (see below).

 - Do a “surface” level reading of the entire text scanning titles, headings, charts, pictures, etc. (or first sentences of paragraphs) looking for the main argument of the text or organizing ideas AND for ways the text connects to that week’s topic and course themes.
 Circle and underline key terms or phrases, and maybe make a note or two, but keep this quick.
 Once you’ve surveyed all the reading, decide on which texts or sections warrant a more focused, comprehensive reading.
 This is what most people envision when they think of “reading;” taking in all of the text in order and jotting down notes, underlining, etc. The third, deepest level, is close analytical reading of passages which are unclear to you, crucial to the text and course, or which include particular language (e.g. terms and phrases) that you feel need to be examined.
 Employ deep reading selectively; it’s typically not possible to read all of the assigned text in this way, nor is it expected.